Tikkun olam: In the Mishnah

-More generally, tikkun can mean improvement, establishment, repair, prepare, and more.
-In this Mishnaic context it generally refers to practical legal measures taken in the present to ameliorate social conditions.
-In the legal language of the Talmud, however, the verb took on a much more legalistic role, in that a "Takkana" - literally, "Affixation" - was a category of legal enactment made by the Sages.
+More generally, tikkun can mean improvement, establishment, repair, preparation, and other related concepts.
+In the Mishnaic context, it generally refers to practical legal measures taken in the present to ameliorate social conditions.
+In the legal language of the Talmud, however, the verb took on a much more legalistic role, in that a takkana "affixation" was a category of legal enactment made by the Chazal.

 In Aleinu

 A conception of tikkun olam is also found in the Aleinu, a concluding part of most Jewish congregational prayer, which in contrast to the Mishnah's usage, focuses on the end of time.
 The Aleinu beseeches God: